theGEBIRGE/theGEBIRGE.github.io/content/blog/every-trick-in-the-book.md

 Given that many other projects already have public information about this issue and they specifically opted into the scripted content, I feel okay about sharing the information.

+**Update July 22, 2024: They did respond in the meantime and fixed the issue with version [10.9.8](https://github.com/jellyfin/jellyfin-web/releases/tag/v10.9.8).**

 #### Alexandria {#alexandria}